crosstool-ng/crosstool-ng/README.md

 Crosstool-NG aims at building toolchains.
 Toolchains are an essential component in a software development project.
 It will compile, assemble and link the code that is being developed.
 Some pieces of the toolchain will eventually end up in the resulting binaries: static libraries are but an example.

+**Before reporting a bug**, please read [bug reporting guidelines](http://crosstool-ng.github.io/support/).
+Bugs that do not provide the required information will be closed without explanation.

 Refer to [documentation at crosstool-NG website](http://crosstool-ng.github.io/docs/) for more information on how to configure, install and use crosstool-NG.

 ##########################################